 Add glycerine and blue coloring and continue beating until very smooth.
 Don't skimp on the beating.

 This Royal Icing will be quite hard on the outside, but will not break or crumble when cut, and is perfect for cake decorating purposes.
-It will make any cake special.
+It will make any cake appear extra special.

 Let's face it, not everyone likes the rich taste of dark fruitcakes.
-Comedians even joke about them, calling them boat anchors or doorstops.
+Comedians even joke about them, calling them boat anchors and doorstops.

-However, I often wonder whether those who joke have ever tasted a genuine homemade dark fruitcake like Grandma's.
+However, I often wonder whether those who joke have ever tasted a genuine Old Fashioned Christmas Cake like Grandma's.

-However, to be fair, while some enjoy the taste of fruit and almonds, they simply prefer a more delicate, lighter flavor in their fruitcakes.
+However, to be fair, while some enjoy the taste of fruit and almonds, they simply prefer a more delicate, lighter texture and flavor in their fruit cakes.

 If that describes you, the good news is, you can have your cake and eat it too.
-Mom's favorite light fruitcake recipes will please almost everybody.
+Choose a Light Christmas Cake recipe from Grandma's favorites, and the result will please almost everybody.